What will I need to bring?

 What if I don’t go home during the holidays?

 Residence halls are closed during official University breaks.
 These include winter and spring breaks.
 Out of town students must apply for an exception to stay in the halls during these times and if the exception is granted a per night fee will be assessed.
-Thanksgiving and Easter Break are included in the housing fees and contract and students may stay in the halls during these times.
-Note that the University Dining Hall will not be open during Christmas break or Spring break and with limited hours during other official breaks.
+Fall Break and Easter Break are included in the housing fees and contract and students may stay in the halls during these times.
+Note that the University Dining Hall will not be open during Christmas Break, Spring Break, or Easter Break and with limited hours during other official breaks.

 Security on Campus and the Halls

-Security is a responsibility shared by students, security officers, and staff.
-Security officers are available 24-hours a day to assist all students.
-Residents are expected to give full cooperation to Security by complying with residence hall and university policies and procedures.
+Security is a responsibility shared by students, Public Safety officers, and staff.
+Public Safety officers are available 24-hours a day to assist all students.
+Residents are expected to give full cooperation to Public Safety by complying with residence hall and university policies and procedures.
 For your safety and the security of your belongings, all residence halls are locked 24 hours a day.